MINDFULNESS: TAMING THE MONKEY

 The world, as it is perceived in Buddhist thinking, is not substantively real.
 The individual self has no permanent reality (it is called the no-self, anatman or anatta), and what one recognizes as the individual self is based on faulty perceptions (this is sometimes called the “conventional self”).
 Feelings, thoughts, physical sensations, and sense of identity, according to this view, have fooled us into thinking we exist as an individual.
 Continuing to believe this keeps us trapped in this life and the cycle of rebirth.

 Desire, which is a grasping at or attachment to this world, is the cause of suffering, and so detachment must be cultivated, mainly through Mindfulness.
 Moreover, since the mind is part of this nominal reality, thoughts are in the way of realizing the true nature of reality and self.
 Mindfulness, as a meditation practice, is the tool by which one sees beyond or in between thoughts as a process of awakening to truth.
-The promotion of Mindfulness often includes the commonly heard maxim, “Be in the present,” since the goal includes detaching from past and future.
+The promotion of Mindfulness often includes the commonly heard maxim, “Be in the present,” since the goal includes detaching from past and future, as well as creating distance from the identity with self.

 Practicing Mindfulness as moment-to-moment, nonjudgmental awareness supposedly prepares one for a breakthrough in perception, an awakening to reality, which is formlessness (sunyata, usually translated as “emptiness”).
 Mindfulness is particularly emphasized in Zen Buddhism and, aside from TM (Transcendental Meditation), is the Eastern meditation practice that has most deeply penetrated the West.

 Mindfulness meditation is a technique of sitting still (though there is also a walking meditation), observing the breath, being aware solely of the present moment, and learning to let thoughts pass by without entertaining them.
-Because there is no permanent content to the present moment since it comes and goes, eventually a state of no-thinking is reached.
+Because there is no permanent content to the present moment since it comes and goes, eventually a state of no-thinking is reached; the breathing is done to provoke a perception that the breathing is being done by something other than the self.
 The goal is to divorce the mind and thinking process from one’s observation so that the meditator realizes that he is not his thoughts, eventually understanding that the “I” observing the thoughts (called the Witness) is not the conventional self, but rather the universal or Buddha self (terms vary).
 This Buddha self is the Buddha nature of the universe, which is the only permanent reality.

 For many years, this writer attempted to incorporate Mindfulness into her life prior to becoming a Christian, and can attest to its power in altering one’s worldview and conforming thinking to Buddhist concepts.